Windows Measured Boot – How it helps to secure Windows OS Platform

 As Kernel initialization begins, the ELAM driver gets executed as the first driver among the SERVICE_BOOT_START drivers loaded to memory by the OS Boot Loader, which then scans the other SERVICE_BOOT_START and SERVICE_SYSTEM_START drivers for AV check and sends the classification (Good, Bad, Bad but Critical, Unknown) to Kernel-based on which it will decide the execution.

-During the kernel initialization phase, the OS components are also subjected to the Kernel Mode Code Signing check for integrity.
+During the kernel initialization, the OS components are also subjected to the Kernel Mode Code Signing check for integrity.

 Why am I saying such?

-By default, KeKernelxecutes, the drivers that return ELAM classification Good, Bad but Critical for Boot and Unknown.
+By default, Kernel executes the drivers that return ELAM classifications Good, Bad but Critical for Boot, and Unknown.
 This is best for usability.

-But as an admin, you can modify this behavior to let only drivers who return a Good classification from ELAM get executed.
-However, this is most secure but can lead to an unstable system failing to boot.
+However, as an admin, you can modify this behavior to let only drivers who return a Good classification from ELAM get executed.
+This is the most secure option, but it can lead to an unstable system failing to boot.

-Also, the ELAM driver only gets to check the driver’s signature as provided to it via RPC call from the KeKernelgainst, the fixed AV signature database stored in the ELAM registry hive.
-It has its limitation when detecting heuristic or polymorphing malware in the disguise of drivers.
+Also, the ELAM driver can only check the driver’s signature as provided via RPC call from the Kernel against the fixed AV signature database stored in the ELAM registry hive.
+This has limitations when detecting heuristic or polymorphing malware disguised as drivers.

-In the case of Kernel Mode Code Signing check, you, as an admin, have the Configurable Code Integrity at your disposal, which lets you lock down a system to run trusted apps only.
+In the case of the Kernel Mode Code Signing check, you, as an admin, have the Configurable Code Integrity at your disposal.
+This lets you lock down a system to run trusted apps only.
 This is pretty restrictive.
 In its default state, though, the Code Integrity service is also susceptible to attacks.

 Windows Measured Boot